emilyherb/CaseFile-CampStillwater/README.md

 'Shift' to run
 'esc' to open exit menu

+Note: If you can't click out of the intro screen after the game starts, press the Enter key.

+See Releases for Windows build.

 🕹️ How to Download and Run CampStillwater (Mac) Download the ZIP file
 Click the link and download CampStillwater.zip to your Mac.